IMAGINE MATH CLASS Video Contest

 Then show us what you’ve got!

-Ten winners will be chosen to screen their videos at a public online event in late October 2021.
+Up to ten winning videos will be chosen to screen their videos at a public online event on October 28, 2021.
 Winning teams are eligible to receive $500 worth of Mathical award-winning books (opens new window) to share with the students at their school.
 These are graphic novels, and thrillers, and novels about gaming, and biographies, and all kinds of stories with math and youth of color at the center.

 As part of the Spring 2021 contest, all submissions were chosen to screen their videos at the 2021 National Math Festival.
 We are grateful to all the students who participated in the contest, despite the challenges of the 2020-21 school year.
 You can see their entries here.
 These students were also eligible to receive $500 worth of Mathical award-winning books (opens new window) to share with the students at their school.
 These are graphic novels, and thrillers, and novels about gaming, and biographies, and all kinds of stories with math and youth of color at the center.